 - the rules and allowances per each legal state

 How Is Cannabis Ordered For Delivery?

-The first and most basic type of delivery transaction is through dispensaryeCommerce platforms.
+The first and most basic type of delivery transaction is through dispensary eCommerce platforms.
 Many dispensaries will use third-party cannabis tech platforms that offer online store and fulfillment services.
-Keep in mind, however, that KORONA POS offers in-house eCommerce website building directly integrated to your point of sale software.
+Keep in mind, however, that KORONA POS offers in-house eCommerce website building directly integrated into your point of sale software.
 This allows dispensaries to customize and individualize site branding without having to pay for or rely on any other platform.